 We Gringos Need To Get Venezuela Right

-In 2007, I was on Hugo Chavez’s Alo Presidente radio show; a friend and I were traveling in Venezuela and, through connections we made, ended up being invited onto the president’s radio show, which was broadcast every Sunday from the Presidential Palace or from somewhere in the hinterlands.
+In 2007, I was on Hugo Chavez’s Alo Presidente radio show; a friend and I were traveling in Venezuela and, through connections we made, ended up being invited onto the president’s TV show, which was broadcast every Sunday from the Presidential Palace or, if Chavez was traveling, from somewhere in the hinterlands.
 The show we were on lasted eight hours without a break.
 The whole time, Chavez held forth from a small wooden desk in the front of a studio auditorium in total control of the show like a Johnny Carson.
 My friend and I were two audience members among many international guests that Chavez, a man with a rich sense of humor and wit, identified and chatted up from his little desk.
 “John Grant es un periodista,” he said as he introduced me.
 I said something like I supported the ambitions of the Venezuelan people for freedom and dignity, something I stand by.

 The man was charismatic and, most important, fearless, a man who came from, and sided with, the poor as he worked his way up the ranks of the military.
 Where he went wrong was being so strong in his determination to obtain justice for the poor that he failed to take the long view and make necessary compromises with the entrenched wealth that remained powerful and in control of institutions in the culture.
 And, no doubt, there was some corruption.
 Leaders on the right in Venezuela and in the US have no interest in dialogue or pragmatic political synthesis; all they want is a pro-capitalist government friendly to the rich ready to ignore or exploit the poor.
 Both sides in this eternal top-down / bottom-up struggle are forced to live together in a country like Venezuela; the problem comes when both sides want absolute control of the other side.